Read · Translate · Remember

 Is there a free plan?

 Yes.
 The free plan lets you upload books, read in the browser, translate words, and review flashcards with everyday limits that are enough for casual reading.
-The Pro plan removes those limits and unlocks unlimited translations, AI book recaps, and the full suggested-reading library for nine euros and ninety-nine cents per month.
+The Pro plan raises the limits, 500 translations a day, and adds AI book recaps and the full suggested-reading library, for €9.99/month.

 What file formats does Lexis Read support?

 Lexis reads EPUB and PDF files.
-EPUB is the recommended format — it is the open standard used by most public-domain libraries, indie publishers, and DRM-free bookstores (Project Gutenberg, Standard Ebooks), and it reflows cleanly to fit any screen with custom fonts and sizes.
+EPUB is the recommended format.
+It is the open standard used by most public-domain libraries, indie publishers, and DRM-free bookstores (Project Gutenberg, Standard Ebooks), and it reflows cleanly to fit any screen with custom fonts and sizes.
 PDF works too and is the right choice for scanned books, academic papers, or any title only sold as PDF; the reader keeps the original page layout and word-tap translation still works on selectable text.
 The one format we cannot open is Kindle's DRM-locked .azw / .kfx, which is a restriction from Amazon's side.

 How is Lexis Read different from a translation app like Google Translate?